SteveDoyle2/pyNastran/docs_sphinx/quick_start/gui.rst

 While it's possible to take multiple screenshots of geometry with different scale factors, it's tedious.
-Additionally, you can only plot displacement-type results (e.g. displacement, eigenvector) and not result types like Node ID or stress unless you write a script.
+Additionally, you can only plot displacement-type results (e.g. displacement, eigenvector) with deflection and not result types like Node ID or stress unless you write a script.

 Additionally, scripts may be used to plot complex mode shapes.

-Writing a script makes taking 20 images and create an animation takes about 10 seconds.

 .. image:: ../../pyNastran/gui/images/solid_bending.gif